Pythonen/pwa_kauppalista_backend/README.md

 TODO:
 - [ ] Groceries to DATABASE.
 I'm currently practicing very bad habits.
 Groceries are now just directly in servers memory.
+- [ ] Make it scalable and login so one does not simply break it for fun.